z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.md

 ## Checking for Uneven Data Distribution

 All tables in Greenplum Database are distributed, meaning their data is divided across all of the segments in the system.
-If the data is not distributed evenly, then query processing performance may suffer.
+If the data is not distributed evenly, then query processing performance may decrease.
 The following views can help diagnose if a table has uneven data distribution:

 -   [gp\_skew\_coefficients](#topic50)
 -   [gp\_skew\_idle\_fractions](#topic51)